jasongrimes/fretboardfoundation/README.md

 following the existing naming convention at https://github.com/jasongrimes/fretboardfoundation/releases

-Upload the PDF file to the github release page as an artifact.
+Upload the PDF file to the github release form as a binary.

 ## Update the PDF download forms at ConvertKit

+Update the download file for each individual form at ConvertKit that sends the PDF.

 # Generating offline site